 Celebrate winter while you work on the sight word “it” with my latest Interactive Sight Word Reader “Brrr… it is Cold!”
 To complete the book, students cut out, unscramble, and glue letters to spell “it” on each page of the emergent reader.
 This Sight Word Reader only costs $1 and is perfect for a winter’s day!

-Winter Color by Number FREEBIE
+Penguin Color by Number FREEBIE

-Since I'm in such a Wintry mood today, I also created a cute little Color by Number Penguin page.
+Since I’m in such a Winter-y mood today, I also created a cute little Color by Number Penguin page.
 This quick little activity is great when you only have a few minutes.
 Add a subatizing element by having students roll a dice to determine which space to color.
 And since I try to conserve paper as often as possible, this freebie has been set up to print 2 per page.
 Click the image below to download this great FREEBIE!